solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 istioctl kube-inject -f labs/01/httpbin.yaml --meshConfigMapName istio-1-8-3 --injectConfigMapName istio-sidecar-injector-1-8-3  | kubectl apply -f -
 ```

+{% hint style="info" %}
-> :eyes: In the above command we configure `istioctl` to use the configmaps from our `1-8-3` revision.
+In the above command we configure `istioctl` to use the configmaps from our `1-8-3` revision.
 We can run multiple versions of Istio concurrently and can specify exactly which revision gets applied in the tooling.
+{% endhint %}

 ## Recap